 We’ve got nothing against theme parks.
 In fact, we happily took our kids to Orlando for an exhilarating visit to Disney World and Epcot years ago and had a fantastic family vacation, but our memories are mostly of tiny hands excitedly pulling us from one wild ride to the next.
+Although, there are actually a lot of fun things for adults to do at Disney World nowadays, if you’re thinking about heading that way though we suggest checking out Capture The Magic’s Disney Crowd Calendar to find a less crowded time to go.

 Now that they are all grown up and on their own, we have the opportunity to explore the city at a more relaxing pace and see the more adult side of things.
 So, as Petula Clark sang long ago, downtown is the place to be.